 - Management Consultants

 - Business innovation and new venture development in large corporations

 Candidates must meet the minimum entry requirements of Engineering programmes, including the minimum subject requirements.
 Please refer to the Office of Admissions for more information.

 TUITION FEES AND SCHOLARSHIPS

 The tuition fees for the Bachelor of Engineering with a Second Major in Entrepreneurship programme will be pegged to the fees for the Bachelor of Engineering programmes.
 Eligible students may also be considered for scholarships that include fully-paid subsidised tuition fees and living allowances.
 Scholarship terms and conditions apply.
-For more information on tuition fees and scholarships, please refer to Office of Admission.
+For more information on tuition fees and scholarships, please refer to Office of Admissions.